 - We have specialists for every field of law.

-If someone interferes with your right to your name, for example by unauthorized use of your name, it is not only you who can claim protection, but also your spouse or another person close to you.
+If someone interferes with your right to your name, for example by unauthorised use of your name, it is not only you who can claim protection, but also your spouse or another person close to you.

 Entrusting a child to the care of another person

 If no parent or guardian can take care of a minor child, a guardianship court is held and another possible circle of carers is sought.
-The law states that if a relative or a person close to the child has taken personal care of the child, the court shall give him/her priority over another person, unless this is not in accordance with the best interests of the child.
+The law states that if a relative or a person close to the child has taken personal care of the child , the court shall give him/her priority over another person, unless this is not in accordance with the best interests of the child.

 Criminal proceedings

 Close relatives have certain special rights in criminal proceedings.
 The most frequently used is certainly the right to refuse to give evidence if such evidence could endanger other close persons by endangering them.
 It should be noted that the Criminal Code regulates the concept of close persons somewhat more narrowly than the Civil Code.
 It is understood to mean a relative in the direct line of descent, an adoptive parent, a sibling, a spouse and a partner.
-It may also include other persons in a family or similar relationship if the harm suffered by one of them is reasonably felt by the other as their own.
+It may also include other persons in a family or similar relationship if the harm suffered by one of them is reasonably felt by the other as his own.

-Traffic offenses
+Traffic offences

 Close person and taxes

 Close persons can also have a big impact on your tax liability.
-For example, if you make a gratuitous gift, the income is not subject to tax
+For example, if you make a gratuitous gift , the income is not subject to tax

 - from a relative in the direct line of descent, or from a sibling, uncle, aunt, nephew or niece, spouse, child of a spouse, child of a spouse, parent of a spouse, or spouse of parents,

-- and from a person with whom the taxpayer has lived in the same household for at least one year immediately before receiving the gratuitous income.
+- from a person with whom the taxpayer has lived in the same household for at least one year immediately before receiving the gratuitous income.

 Inheritance